 - Chat – show a chat transcript

 Add your new post to a category that you have previously created or generate a new one by clicking the link below the list.
 You can choose a category from the list or view the most used ones.
-If you’re not sure how this works, please see how to use and select categories in WordPress.

 Describe your post with one or multiple tags.
 By writing tags, WordPress will autosuggest ones that you have previously used.
 If no suggestions appear, add a new tag by clicking the “Add” button or hitting the Enter key.